dueyfinster/aoc/README.md

-# Advent of Code
+# aoc-elixir
-Advent of Code - see branches for different languages.
+Advent of Code using Elixir Livebook